-My adolescent years were spent at a boarding school, where mobile phones and personal computers were prohibited.
-By the time I was 17, I had fallen in love and was writing letters.
-My then girlfriend would write back, her responses reaching me weeks later.
-Those torturous periods of waiting, of uncertainty, of fear, of love, were a journey into the self.
+My adolescent years were spent at a boarding school, in the Himalayan foothills.
+No mobile phones or personal computers.
+Not even regular email.
+By the time I was 17, I had fallen in love.
+So much so, that I was writing letters to that girl every other week, because there was no other way to communicate.
+She would write back, but her responses would reach me weeks later.
+Those torturous periods of waiting, of uncertainty, of fear, of teenage love, were a journey into the self.

 Reading more than a thousand submissions over the last year has taught me that everyone’s lives are as vivid as my own.
-Their past demons, their fiery passion, their helpless failings, are as real as mine.
-As I keep reading, I lose myself in my own insignificance.
-Where I find myself again, is in a complicated web of a made-up character’s ambitions, worries, memories.
-In a poem about a streetside panwaadi, or a childhood recollection about The Odyssey and stray dogs, or a story on confused adolescent love.
+Their past demons, their fiery passion, their helpless failings and hopeless heartbreaks are as real as mine.
+As I keep reading on, I lose myself momentarily.
+Where I find traces of identity again, is often in a complicated web of a made-up character’s ambitions, worries and memories.
+In a poem about a streetside panwaadi, or a childhood recollection about The Odyssey and stray dogs.
+Or one on confused adolescent love.

 “I read this post about how we do things and wish to do things not because we inherently want them, but because they’ll feed into the identity we’ve created for ourselves on various media.
 How many of us are actually reading the books we post about or enjoying the vacations we tirelessly document?
 It’s like we have internalised those identities and can’t separate our real selves.
 It’s confusing though, because I no longer know how to operate without it.” ~ extract from a letter to the editor

-I’m an entire year late with this missive but like I said in my first note, I’m still conspiring to abolish it.
-There’s always both too much, and too little, to say.
+I’m an entire year late with this missive and am still conspiring to abolish the column.
+I’m meant to sound clear and professional, but I always end up confused and tired by the end of it.
+There’s usually both too much, and too little, to say.